 - Sexual acts or sexual contact with another person who is incapable of appraising the nature of the conduct or physically incapable of declining participation in, or communicating unwillingness to engage in, that sexual act or sexual contact.

 - Sexual acts or sexual contact arising from the administration to another person of a drug or intoxicant which substantially impairs the ability of that person to apprise or control the nature of the conduct.

 - Child sexual abuse includes, but is not limited to, any contact or interaction between a child and an adult when the child is being used for the sexual stimulation of the adult person or of a third person.
 The behavior may or may not involve touching.
 Child sexual abuse between an adult and a child is always considered forced whether or not consented to by the child.
 Child sexual abuse is a crime in all states and must be reported to civil authorities.
 Anyone who knows or has reason to suspect that child abuse has occurred or is occurring generally may be a mandated reporter under the law.

-- Rape or sexual assault is a crime in every province and should be reported to civil authorities and to the Bishop of CCFCC.
+- Rape or sexual assault is a crime in every province and should be reported to civil authorities and to the President of the CCFCC.

 - Sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexually offensive nature when: a) submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or their continued status in an institution; b) submission to or rejection of such conduct by an individual is the basis for employment decisions affecting that individual; or c) such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance by creating an intimidating, hostile, or offensive working environment.
 Sexual harassment can consist of a single intense or severe act or multiple persistent or persuasive acts.
 Sexual harassment may include, but is not limited to: